 - Describe the stress factors related to family trauma.

-- Identify resources in your community for supporting families.
+- Identify resources in your program and community for supporting families.

 - Describe ways to partner with families to identify and prevent child abuse and neglect.

 Think about these three words: Safety, Stability, and Nurture.
 What do they mean?
 Think about a relationship in your own life that was represented by these three words.
 What did others in the relationship do that made it feel safe, stable, and nurturing?
 What impact did that relationship have on your life?
 Whether you recognize it or not, relationships like these likely shaped your outlook on the world and your ability to succeed.
 Let’s take a look at a few relationships that could be considered safe, stable, and nurturing.

 Like all families, Chandra’s, Charlotte’s, and Ravi’s families have experienced some stress.
 Whether faced with single parenting, relocation, separation, financial or job-related stress, strong families are resilient and bounce back.
 No matter what, they make sure their children have safe, stable, and nurturing relationships.
 Chandra’s mom has extended family support, close friends, and a strong bond with her infant.
 She is beginning to build a strong relationship with the caregiver at the Child Development Center.
 Charlotte’s parents understand her emotional needs.
 They help her maintain connections with old friends and build new friendships.
 Ravi’s family communicates with one another, celebrates one another, and spends time connecting and reconnecting.

 The Centers for Disease Control and Prevention consider safe, stable, and nurturing relationships like these one of the “essentials of childhood.”
 Let’s explore how the Centers for Disease Control define these three words.

 - Safety: Safety is “the extent to which a child is free from fear and secure from physical or psychological harm.”
 This means that adults protect child from harm.
 Adults regulate their own emotions and monitor children’s development.